-UVB Light Treatments
+UVB Light Therapy

 Ultraviolet light B (UVB) therapy is a safe and effective treatment for a variety of skin conditions including psoriasis, eczema, vitiligo, and chronic itching.
 UVB therapy is different from natural sunlight and tanning beds because it delivers a concentrated dose of UV light at a specific wavelength (311 nm), which minimizes the risk of sun damage and skin cancer.